European-XFEL/Karabo/doc/library/concept_data_logging.rst

     the last row in a set (typically, the device has been switched off afterwards), and the value of the property at that time.

+    The second date is optional.
+If missing, the current time will be used as an end time.

     The dates of the timespan are parsed using :func:`dateutil.parser.parse`, allowing many ways to write the date.
     The most precise way is to write "2009-09-01T15:32:12 UTC", but you may omit any part, like "10:32", only giving the time, where we assume the current day.
 Unless specified otherwise, your local timezone is assumed.
+See below for helper functions such as ``minutesAgo``.

     Another parameter, *maxNumData*, may be given, which gives the maximum number of data points to be returned.
-It defaults to 10000.
-The returned data will be reduced appropriately to still span the full timespan."""
+It defaults to 10000, the current maximum

+.. function:: getHistory("device.someProperty", "2009-09-01", "2009-09-02")

+    alternative implementation of ``getHistory`` without needing to create a proxy

+.. function:: minutesAgo(n)

+    returns a string containing the timepoint of ``n`` minutes ago in a format compatible with the expectations of ``getHistory``.

+.. function:: hoursAgo(n)

+    returns a string containing the timepoint of ``n`` hours ago in a format compatible with the expectations of ``getHistory``.

+.. function:: daysAgo(n)

+    returns a string containing the timepoint of ``n`` days ago in a format compatible with the expectations of ``getHistory``.

 Text-File based Backend
 =======================